Does Faith Lead To Reciprocity?

 - “Religious involvement is an especially strong predictor of volunteering and philanthropy.”

-As our society grapples with declining social capital and increasing polarization, understanding this connection becomes ever more critical.
 Faith communities don’t just preserve reciprocity—they actively generate it, creating ripple effects that benefit entire communities, including those outside the congregation walls.
-In an age where transactional relationships often dominate, these repositories of social capital remind us that reciprocity isn’t just an economic exchange but a fundamental building block of human flourishing.
+In an age where transactional relationships often dominate, these repositories of social capital remind us that reciprocity isn’t just an economic exchange, but a fundamental building block of human flourishing.

 Thanks for reading!